 One solution, Sally thought, would be to change the locks to the house.
 But the tenant just used her yard as a toilet instead!

 After months of no rental payments, stolen possessions and no improvement in the situation.
 Sally realised if she wanted this man off her property, she had to charge him with criminal offences.
+Sally was so desperate to rid of the bad tenant she agreed to give him a fake reference!
+Definitely a lose/lose situation for Sally and the next landlord!

 All of this could have been avoided.
 If only Sally had made sure she knew the Queensland rental laws and did her due diligence before renting out her property!